All College-sponsored travel must meet the following requirements:

 - Recognized student club and organization travel must be consistent with the club or organization’s mission.

 - Travel must be planned so as not to create an undue interference with academic responsibilities.

 - All students traveling, whether in a class or in a recognized club or student organization, must submit a Student Travel Form and an Assumption of Risk Form to the faculty member teaching the class or the sponsor chaperoning the travel no later than ten (10) business days before the scheduled trip.
 Clubs and organizations maintaining club registration must submit these forms to the Office of Student Development for approval.
 Travel as part of a class must be submitted to the appropriate dean.

-- All trip participants are required to comply with the standards set forth in the SFCC Student Code of Conduct and with applicable SFCC policies, procedures, rules and regulations.
+- All trip participants are required to comply with the standards set forth in the Policy 2-1 Student Code of Conduct and with applicable SFCC policies, procedures, rules and regulations (SFCC Policies and Procedures).

 - Travel may not occur unless these procedures have been followed.
 Any trip taken without submission of a complete and accurate Student Travel Form or other violations of this policy may result in individual and/or organizational discipline as outlined in the College Student Handbook, together with such additional action as appropriate under the circumstances.

 - These guidelines apply to all travel activities:

 - Pre-trip Meeting: The faculty member/chaperone and students traveling should hold a pre-trip planning meeting with all participants to discuss the planned itinerary, behavioral expectations, and transportation details.

 - Transportation: The faculty member/chaperone should arrange for transportation using official College vehicle(s), rental vehicle(s), chartered service, regularly scheduled transportation service, or, if necessary, personal vehicles (Policy 5-10 Owned and Leased Vehicles).
 These rules apply to the use of vehicles.